Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 linker.
 Each object file has a list of symbols, that, among other things, are used to indicate what function the file define, and which ones they are using (that may be defined in another file).
-It also has a list of relocations, that are used to indicated which points in the memory need to be modified, and how, to connect the object files.
+It also has a list of relocations, that are used to indicate which points in the memory need to be modified, and how, to connect the object files.
 The linker is the program that read these files and does all these modifications, and outputs an executable.